 - Flavored Yogurt: Flavored yogurts come in a variety of fruit flavors, sweetened with natural or artificial sweeteners.
 These yogurts often contain added sugars, flavorings, and sometimes thickeners to enhance taste and texture.
 They provide a convenient and tasty option for those looking for a sweeter yogurt experience.
 Most types of yogurt above are available with added flavors when sold commercially.

 - Frozen Yogurt: The process of making frozen yogurt or “froyo” involves blending yogurt with sweeteners, flavorings, and sometimes fruit purees or other ingredients.
 The mixture is then frozen using a special machine that churns and freezes it simultaneously.
 This creates a smooth and creamy texture similar to ice cream.

-Cream Top – This yogurt is non-homogenized so the cream rises to the top.
+- Cream Top Yogurt: Cream top yogurt is non-homogenized so the cream rises to the top.
 It can be stirred into the yogurt for a creamier product or skimmed from the top to reduce the fat and calories.

-Fruit on the Bottom & Blended – The fruit on the bottom means, well, the fruit is on the bottom.
+- Fruit on the Bottom & Blended: Fruit on the bottom means, well, the fruit is on the bottom of the yogurt instead of being mixed or blended in.
 Blended means the fruit is mixed into the yogurt.

-Drinkable Yogurt – This is basically liquefied yogurt with a texture thin enough to drink.
+- Drinkable Yogurt: This is basically liquefied yogurt with a texture thin enough to drink.
 These are great for people on-the-go who want the convenience of a drink without having to worry about a spoon.
-In this category of types of yogurt, we would place products like kefir, smoothies, and any other drinkable yogurt products.
+In this category of types of yogurt, we would place products like kefir (similar to yogurt), smoothies, and any other drinkable yogurt products.